-Table 7 Function keys
+Table 8 Function keys

-Table 7 Fullcuoli keys Key Function Mode Measurement mode selection.
+Function Key Mode Measurement mode selection.
 This function key allows you to select between different predefined types of measurements for specific applications.
 It also provides access to system settings.
-Preset Presets all the entry fields of the selected mode to the factory default settings.
+Presets all the entry fields of the selected mode Preset to the factory default settings.
 It does not affect the settings of other modes.
 To prevent accidental resets, the preset function does not execute after a short keypress.
 Press this function key for at least half a second to return to the defaults.
-Hold/Run Hold Run Stops and starts sweeps.
-Param This function key calls up the parameter pages summarizing the current settings.
+In addition to this function key the 9102 Handheld Spectrum Analyzer offers the Factory Settings function for resetting all modes.
+See "Restoring factory settings for all modes" on page 54 for more information.
+Hold/Run Stops and starts sweeps.
+Hold Param This function key calls up the parameter pages summarizing the current settings.
 Press Exit to close the parameter window.
 Note that the parameter windows differ between the measurement modes.
 Parameters that lead to an UNCAL warning are marked with a diamond.
-RCL/Store Provides access to the Memory menus.
-Clr Trc This function key resets previous results (including averages), the sweep counter and the failure counter, and starts a new sweep.
-Cent Direct access to the center frequency input field within the Frequency menu.
-Span Direct access to the frequency span input field within the Frequency menu.
+Rcl/Store Provides access to the Memory menus.
+Store Clr Trc This function key resets previous results (including averages), the sweep counter and the failure Cir Ir counter, and starts a new sweep.
+Direct access to the center frequency input field Cent within the Frequency menu.
+Cent Direct access to the frequency span input field Span within the Frequency menu.
+Span

+Table 8 Function keys

+Key Function

 Ref Direct access to the reference level input field.

-Table 7 Function keys

-Key Function

 Mkr Access to the Marker menu.